grantjenks/python-sortedcontainers/docs/sf-python-2015-lightning-talk.rst

 Here's what that's like.
 It's like walking into my daughter's room after she's dumped all her toys on the floor.
 Seriously.
 PyPI has got to work better than using Google with the site operator.

-Python, I love you because there's one right way to do things.
+I love Python because there's one right way to do things.
 Just give me sorted types.

 [Slide 7]